Rust Using Occlusion

 Now, use the occlusion map as the mask between the two other materials as part of a Blend Material.
 You get the following results.

 So this is ok, the rust is showing up in the occluded areas of the mesh.
 But the rust appears too even.
 This is because your occlusion map is too even.
-Ideally, you'd like to take the edge and roughen it up.
+Ideally, you'd like to take the edge between the rust and paint and roughen it up.

 My first thought was "why not use the occlusion map to define an areas where noise appears?"
 You can do this by placing a fractal noise in the first slot of a mix map, make the second slot white, and then in the mix slot place your occlusion map.